snorkel-team/website/_use_cases/01_spam_tutorial.md

-One dominant pattern in the comments that look like spam is the use of the phrase "check out" (e.g. "check out my channel").
+One dominant pattern in the comments that look like spam (which we might know from prior domain experience, or from inspection of a few training data points) is the use of the phrase "check out" (e.g. "check out my channel").
 Let's start with that.

 ### b) Writing an LF to identify spammy comments that use the phrase "check out"